-A young woman and her camera engage in a conversation with The Oculus, an enigmatic installation consisting of approximately 275 speakers, 40 amplifiers, 3000 ft of speaker wire, Mac Mini, Motu Audio interface, wool acoustic flooring, and pink, white and brown noise created by Kate Short in the tower of the Mills College Art Museum in Oakland, California.
+A young blonde woman* and her camera engage in a conversation with The Oculus, an enigmatic installation consisting of approximately 275 speakers, 40 amplifiers, 3000 ft of speaker wire, Mac Mini, Motu Audio interface, wool acoustic flooring, and pink, white and brown noise created by Kate Short in the tower of the Mills College Art Museum in Oakland, California.

-She later said: "Sound, history, technology, and my identity all seemed to blend, but in such a way that I was also reminded how my body separates me from the world while also being the only thing that allows me to occupy it.
+She later said: "Sound, history, technology, and my identity all seemed to blend, in such a way that I was also reminded how my body separates me from the world while also being the only thing that allows me to occupy it.
 Sometimes it feels as if we share sounds more collectively than we share sights, and The Oculus reminded me that this is not illusory."

 Learn more about The Oculus and its creator, Kate Short : kateleeshort.com